 Looking back at graduate school, Higgins said the La Follette School helped him build a great professional foundation, highlighting skills he gained from public finance, public management, and cost-benefit analysis coursework.
 He also emphasized that his Workshop project for the Wisconsin Department of Natural Resources demonstrated how environmental issues are intertwined with local development policies and how government agencies can achieve outcomes with limited resources.

 As an undergraduate student at UW–Madison, Higgins was member of Phi Beta Kappa, received the Morris K. Udall scholarship, and wrote an award-winning senior thesis on the local politics of implementing a national biodiversity offsetting program in the United Kingdom.
+He also graduated with a Comprehensive Honors degree from the College of Letters & Science (see profile on page 8 of the Fall 2016 issue of The Honors Challenge).

 - written by Peter Mosher